A2Pro/MedRelay/README.md

 Developing MedRelay presented several challenges that pushed our team to innovate and adapt:

-- **Real-Time Data Processing**: Implementing a system capable of capturing and transcribing patient data every 2 seconds was a significant technical challenge.
-Ensuring low latency and high accuracy required optimization of both our data handling processes and the AI model integration.
+- **Real-Time Data Processing**: Implementing a system capable of capturing and transcribing patient data every 2 seconds was a significant technical challenge for us.
+Ensuring low latency and high accuracy required optimization of both our data handling processes and the AI model integration, which leads us to the next point.

 - **AI Integration**: Integrating GPT-4 for real-time analysis of medical data posed difficulties, particularly in balancing speed and accuracy.
-Our initial attempts using specialized medical language models, such as Medical-Llama, were too slow for our needs, prompting us to fine-tune GPT-4 to meet the demands of real-time processing.
+Our initial attempts using specialized medical language models, such as Medical-Llama, were too slow for our needs, more or less forcing us to fine-tune GPT-4 to meet the demands of real-time processing.

-- **Data Security and Privacy**: Handling sensitive medical information necessitated rigorous data security measures.
-Ensuring compliance with healthcare regulations and maintaining robust encryption and access controls are going to be essential in building trust with healthcare providers.
+- **Data Security and Privacy**: Handling sensitive medical information requires rigorous data security measures.
+We used MongoDB, trusted by eBay, Toyota, Uber , and more to ensure secure data handling.

 - **User Interface Design**: Creating a customizable and intuitive user interface that meets the diverse needs of healthcare providers was another challenge.
-We focused on user feedback to refine the Next.js frontend, making it both adaptable and user-friendly.
+We had to go through multiple iterations of designs to ensure ambulances and hospitals could accesss what they needed in "5 clicks or less" - login (2 clicks), role button + id (2 clicks), and finally "start recording" - 1 click ( 5 total for ambulance, 4 for hospital).

-- **System Reliability**: Ensuring consistent connectivity and data integrity between ambulances and hospitals required extensive testing and refinement.
+- **System Reliability**: Ensuring consistent connectivity and data integrity between large distances required extensive testing.
 We developed mechanisms to manage data flow effectively, even in environments with varying network conditions.
+For example, I (Aayush) was in Hawaii for a break during this time, and we tested it with Michael in California.
+It worked seamlessly.

-Despite these challenges, our team's dedication and collaboration enabled us to create a robust and effective solution that improves healthcare communication.
+Despite these challenges, our dedication and collaboration enabled us to create a robust and effective solution that improves healthcare communication.

 ## Innovation